hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/aws-adapter.html.md

 ## How it works

+The `AwsTerraformAdapter` (included in the [`@cdktf/aws-cdk`](https://github.com/hashicorp/cdktf-aws-cdk) package) allows you to use Amazon Web Services Cloud Development Kit (AWS CDK) constructs in your CDKTF projects.

-The `AwsTerraformAdapter` (included in the [`@cdktf/aws-cdk`](https://github.com/hashicorp/cdktf-aws-cdk) package) synthesizes the AWS CDK constructs to CloudFormation and converts that CloudFormation config to CDK for Terraform constructs.
-It makes use of the [AWS Cloud Control API](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/what-is-cloudcontrolapi.html) for resources that are supported by it (it uses the [`aws_cloudcontrolapi_resource`](https://www.terraform.io/docs/providers/aws/r/cloudcontrolapi_resource.html) Terraform resource for that).
-Resources that are not yet supported by the AWS Cloud Control API need to be mapped to their specific Terraform resources.
-As attribute names and resource types differ between CloudFormation and Terraform automatic mapping is not possible here.
-Therefore explicit mappings need to be created for such resources.
-Here's a [list of resources](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/supported-resources.html) currently supported by the Cloud Control API.
-Some of these manual mappings are already [included](https://github.com/hashicorp/cdktf-aws-cdk/tree/main/src/mapping/aws) in the adapter and we plan on extending the support for them as we continue iterating on this technical preview.
+The `AwsTerraformAdapter` uses the [`aws_cloudcontrolapi_resource`](https://www.terraform.io/docs/providers/aws/r/cloudcontrolapi_resource.html) Terraform resource to communicate with the [AWS Cloud Control API](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/what-is-cloudcontrolapi.html).
+Reference this [list of supported resources](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/supported-resources.html) for the Cloud Control API.

+Resources that the AWS Cloud Control API does not yet support� need to be manually mapped to their specific Terraform resources.
+Automatic mapping is not possible because attribute names and resource types differ between CloudFormation and Terraform.
+Some manual mappings are already [included](https://github.com/hashicorp/cdktf-aws-cdk/tree/main/src/mapping/aws) in the adapter and we plan on extending the support for them as we continue iterating on this technical preview.
 As the coverage of the AWS Cloud Control API grows, those manual mappings will become obsolete over time.
 In the meantime we are happy to accept PRs adding manual mappings for currently unsupported resources!

 ## Requirements

-- Currently only CDKTF TypeScript projects are supported
+The `AwsTerraformAdapter currenly only supports TypeScript projects:

 - `aws-cdk-lib` >= 2.0.0 (requires `constructs` version 10)
 - `cdktf` >= 0.7.0
 - `@cdktf/aws-cdk` >= 0.1 (contains the adapter)

-## Installation
+## Install the Adapter

-We expect a CDKTF TypeScript project being set up already.
-Refer to [Project Setup])(/docs/cdktf/create-and-deploy/project-setup.html) for instructions of how set one up.
+We expect that you will have a CDKTF TypeScript project already set up.
+Refer to [Project Setup])(/docs/cdktf/create-and-deploy/project-setup.html) for details.

-Install the required packages via yarn or npm
+Install the required packages via yarn or npm.

 ```
 yarn add aws-cdk-lib@^2.0.0-rc.17 @cdktf/aws-cdk